kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - Pod A (subnet-X) is allocated to eth1 → eth1 is now locked to subnet-X
 - Pod B (subnet-X) arrives → matches affinity, is eligible to share eth1
-- Pod C (subnet-Y) arrives → affinity mismatch on eth1; eth1 is filtered
+- Pod C (subnet-Y) arrives → affinity mismatch on eth1; eth1 is not
-  out; Pod C is allocated to eth2 instead
+  a viable option for Pod C; Pod C is allocated to eth2 instead

 ### Notes/Constraints/Caveats